crawl/crawl/crawl-ref/docs/crawl_manual.rst

   invocations.
 Their light avian bodies cannot sustain a great deal of injury.

 Deep Elves (DE)
-   This is an Elven species who long ago fled the overworld to live in darkness underground.
-There, they developed their mental powers, evolving a natural gift for all forms of magic (including necromancy and earth magic), and adapted physically to their new environment, becoming shorter, weaker, and losing all colouration.
-They are poor at melee combat and physical defense.
+   The Deep Elves are a species of Elves who long ago fled the overworld to live in darkness underground.
+There, they developed their mental powers, evolving a natural gift for all forms of magic, and adapted physically to their new environment, becoming weaker and losing all colouration.
+They are poor at melee combat and physical defense, although they are capable at using bows in ranged combat.

 Ogres (Og)
   Ogres are huge, chunky creatures who are very strong and robust, but are not